 The Main Board

 It is the most common type of listing segment.
 The main board has been home to several established companies from different industrial sectors as well as geographical locations.
-Companies listed on the main board can leverage on a prominent market place to access capital from local and international investors.
+Companies listed on the main board can leverage on a prominent marketplace to access capital from local and international investors.

 The listing requirements of the Nigerian Stock Exchange are as follows;

+a.
 Annual Listing Fees

-Companies who want to be on the Exchange under Standard A, B and C are to register as a Public Limited Liability Company by the Corporate Affairs Commission.
+Companies who want to be on the Exchange under Standard A, B, and C are to register as a Public Limited Liability Company by the Corporate Affairs Commission.

-Standard A requires that a company who wants to be listed on the board of the Exchange must provide cumulative pre-tax profits from continuing operations of not less than NGN300million over the last three years.
+Standard A requires that a company that wants to be listed on the board of the Exchange must provide cumulative pre-tax profits from continuing operations of not less than NGN300million over the last three years.